 Bloom Color: White

 Bloom Season: June – August

-Suggested Uses: One of our most highly demanded garden plants, this beauty has lovely white flowers and a grand umbrella-shaped stature!
+Suggested Uses: White Wild Indigo is one of our most highly demanded garden plants.
+This beauty has lovely white flowers and a grand umbrella-shaped stature!
 This plant will do well on sandier soils.
 Attractive to native bees.